 A victim of crime can get compensation from the Criminal Injuries Compensation Authority (CICA).
-Our campaign for fairer compensation has spelled out the main ways the CICA discriminates against rape victims.
+WAR has won many cases over the years and campaigned for change.

 Over the last few years, we have developed a network of survivors who are fighting for their compensation and want to campaign together.

 Our campaign for fairer compensation spells out the main ways the CICA discriminates against victims of sexual violence.
 Some of our demands have been won, such as ending the ‘Same Roof Rule‘ (which had denied an award to victims abused by someone who lived under the Same Roof as their attacker before 1979).
 People who applied before or were put off applying had until 13 June 2021 to reapply.

 And there have been some improvements made to prevent the CICA ruling that underage victims had consented to sex when it was rape.
 But our fight goes on...

 We demand an end to discriminatory obstacles and rules:

 - Stop refusing compensation to victims who have criminal convictions.
 In the five years to 2020 criminal convictions deprived 895 sexual assault victims of any award.
 Fill in this MOJ consultation about denying victims compensation if they have an unspent conviction before 5 August 2022.
 SIGN THE PETITION, and circulate it widely.
 Let’s press the government to change the compensation policy on criminal convictions so victims get our rights.